k9mail/k9mail-docs/docs/en/current/settings/account.md

 **Note:** This setting is not available for POP3 accounts.

 ### Drafts folder
 This specifies which folder is used to save message drafts.
-Select *-NONE-* to disable saving drafts.
+Select *NONE* to disable saving drafts.

 **Note:** This setting is not available for POP3 accounts.

 ### Sent folder
 A copy of sent messages is uploaded to this folder.
-Select *-NONE-* to disable this functionality.
+Select *NONE* to disable this functionality.
 Please note that your mail server might save a copy of outgoing messages regardless.

 **Note:** This setting is not available for POP3 accounts.

 ### Spam folder
 Here you can designate a spam folder.
 Messages will be moved there when the *Spam* action is used.
-Selecting *-NONE-* disables this functionality.
+Selecting *NONE* disables this functionality.

 Please note that K-9 Mail does not have a spam filter included.
 Moving messages to a special spam folder will often